ibm-ecm/container-samples/README.md

-# IBM FileNet Content Manager 5.5.10 on Container Samples
+# IBM FileNet Content Manager 5.5.10 on Container

+> [!IMPORTANT]
+> **Content Cortex is now available!** IBM Content Cortex is the next-generation content management platform built on containers.
+A dedicated GitHub repository is available at [ibm-ecm/ibm-content-cortex-containers](https://github.com/ibm-ecm/ibm-content-cortex-containers) with resources, operators, and installation guidance for the new product release.

 This repository includes folders and resources to help you install the IBM FileNet Content Manager capabilities.
 Installation of the capabilities is done with the operator.